ragavvenkatesan/yann/docs/source/yann/index.rst

 ---------------------

 Yann toolbox is divided into different parts and written in many files.
-Below is an index of all files and their documentations.
+Below is an index of all files and the API documentations.

 .. toctree::
    :maxdepth: 3
    :name: Yann Toolbox

-   network/index
+   network
+   layers
+   modules
    core/index
    utils/index